TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

         @health = new_health
     end

-Well, you can imagine that you probably would be writing a whole log of those methods, so Ruby gives you a helper method called **`attr_accessor`**, which will create those for you.
-Just pass it the symbols for whatever variables you want to make accessible
+Well, you can imagine that you'll probably be writing a whole lot of those methods, so Ruby gives you a helper method called **`attr_accessor`**, which will create those getters and setters for you.
+Just pass it the symbols for whatever variables you want to make accessible and POOF! those methods will now exist for you to use:

+    class Viking
+        attr_accessor :name, :age, :health, :strength
+        # codecodecode
+    end

+`attr_accessor` isn't magical, it just uses Ruby's ability to create methods from within your script (part of "metaprogramming") to set up `name` and `name=(new_name)` and `age` and `age=(new_age)` etc.

+You shouldn't make anything readable and certainly not writeable without a good reason.
+If you only want one or the other, Ruby gives you the similar **`attr_reader`** and **`attr_writer`** methods.
+They should be pretty self explanatory.

+Because of your getters and setters, there are two different ways to access an instance variable from inside your class, either calling it normally using `@age` or calling the method on the instance using `self`, which we learned about previously.
+Before, we said it represented whatever object called a particular method.
+Now, if we're using it inside another method, it's just the instance that houses them both.
+An example is clearer:

+    class Viking
+        ...
+        def take_damage(damage)
+            self.health -= damage
+            # OR we could have said @health -= damage
+        end
+        ...
+    end

 ### Exercises
 ### Additional Resources